How to clean a ceiling fan

 If you’re just touching up the outside of the fan light glass, use a homemade glass cleaner (one part vinegar to three parts water in a spray bottle) and a microfiber cloth.
 Spray the cleaner onto the cloth instead of the glass.

 If your fan light glass needs a deep clean, remove the glass from the fan and soak it in warm, soapy water.
 Make sure it’s completely dry before you install the light glass back on the fan.

 3. Clean the fan accessories

 - Rubbing alcohol

 If you have a ceiling fan with a remote, it’s important to disinfect your fan remote.
 Start by removing the batteries from the back of the remote.
 Dip a cotton cloth into rubbing alcohol (70% isopropyl alcohol) and wipe down the entire surface of the controller.
 Let the controller dry, then put the batteries back in.

 There are a multitude of other disinfecting products approved by the Environmental Protection Agency (EPA).
 You can also find extensive disinfecting tips from the Centers for Disease Control and Prevention.

-Use these times when you clean the ceiling fans as a reminder to change the ceiling fan direction.
+Use the times when you clean your ceiling fans as an opportunity to change the ceiling fan direction with the changing seasons.
 In the warm months, ceiling fans should spin counterclockwise to create the downdraft needed for those cool breezes.
 In the winter, ceiling fans need to spin clockwise to create updraft to help move warm air trapped near the ceiling downward.